pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/browsing.rst.txt

     ipfs://bafybeibp7sff6wwowsimitrxcpdoqnknyreesvtn24qrnx7gxkhqhzj2fi/
     ipns://ipfs.io/

-If you use a valid base58-encoded CID (whatever the CID version) with the *ipfs://* URL scheme, the CID will automatically be upgraded (v0 to v1) if necessary and its base32 representation will be used in the URL.
+If you use a valid base58-encoded :term:`CID` (whatever the CID version) with the *ipfs://* URL scheme, the CID will automatically be upgraded (v0 to v1) if necessary and its base32 representation will be used in the URL.
 For instance, trying to access::

     ipfs://QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco

-will trigger a CID upgrade and ultimately access the same object with its base32 representation at the following URL::
+will trigger a :term:`CID upgrade` and ultimately access the same object with its base32 representation at the following URL::

     ipfs://bafybeiemxf5abjwjbikoz4mc3a3dla6ual3jsgpdr4cjr3oz3evfyavhwq